sheilah-ndiema/Phase-4-final-Project-Backend/README.md

 ## Installation

+To open the project locally:
 Fork and clone both the front-end and back-end repositories

 ## Backend

-cd into the project directory run 'bundle install' run 'rake db:migrate' run start-server to start the server System dependencies
+cd into the project directory run 'bundle install' run 'rake db:migrate' run start-server to start the server.

 ## Front-end